 - The strongest pros of AC welding are that it can work with metals that own a magnetic field.
 There are the chances of arc wandering that are followed by the difficult cleaning of welds.
 But the good point is that AC welding says goodbye to arc wandering.

 - You can repair the heavy machinery very easily as AC welders are very handy.

 - In the absence of 220 current, AC buzzer box welders act as a strong alternative.

-- For TIG welding aluminium, the AC welding machine works a good job.
-Actually, a thin layer of aluminium oxide gets functional on the surface of aluminium followed by interrupted welding.
+- For TIG welding aluminum, the AC welding machine works a good job.
+Actually, a thin layer of aluminum oxide gets functional on the surface of aluminum followed by interrupted welding.
 Here, the AC welder gets functional by reversing the polarity from time to time followed by neutralizing this effect.